rithwikraman/DS4002_CS1/README.md

 ## Provided Documents

 Read the provideed hook and rubric documents to understand the case study context and required deliverables.
+The hook document is in a file named "CS3 - Hook Document", and the rubric is named "Case Study Rubric".
+Adhere to the instructions outlined in these files for a successful case study.

 ## Data

 Check the Materials/Data directory for information on how to retrieve the image dataset from HuggingFace.
+Since the dataset contains almost is 12,000 rows of image data, it was too large to be uploaded into GitHub - check the instructions for accessing the dataset via the link provided.

-## Scripts
+### Scripts

 The Materials/Scripts directory contains the Python Jupyter notebook used during the project - use it as reference when reproducing the results.